eduzeu/mapmates/README.md

 These can be adjusted slightly to different places in Hoboken depending on the tests.

 Depending on your browser, it may be possible to override your location.
 On [Chromium browsers](https://devtoolstips.org/tips/en/simulate-geolocation/) this is possible.
 It is possible on [Firefox](https://security.stackexchange.com/a/147176), but more complicated, and seemingly not possible with Safari (or at least isn't built in to the browser).

+### MAPMATES DEMO
+If you want to watch a demo of how the website works, click here: https://drive.google.com/file/d/16PK7p4Z36UaCGCbr5w6wCOmg3rBQ46pn/view?usp=drive_link